-In 1971, KUSC-TV became part of the newly established Annenberg School for Communication and Journalism (it was rechristened Trojan Vision in 1997 and the studios received a facelift soon afterward).
+In 1971, KUSC-TV became, at least operationally, part of the newly established Annenberg School for Communication and Journalism (it was rechristened Trojan Vision in 1997 and the studios received a facelift soon afterward).
 The last telecast from Hancock Hall's Studio B was on May 1, 2014; Trojan Vision now originates from the campus' Robert Zemeckis Center for Digital Arts on a 24/7 schedule.

 Commissioner Frieda Hennock was not reappointed to the FCC when her term expired on June 30, 1955; she passed away just short of the fifth anniversary of her term's conclusion (June 20, 1960) at age 55 following an operation four days earlier to remove a brain tumor.